So you live in either Columbus, Toledo, Cleveland, Akron or Cincinnati and you’re looking for somewhere to go riding on your jet ski this weekend.

 4. South Bass Island State Park

-Riding a jet ski around South Bass Island is pretty spectacular.
+Riding a jet ski around South Bass Island is pretty spectacular and perfect for Instagram selfies.
 Once you’ve done a few laps, pull up at one of the numerous docks or beaches and go for a swim in the warmer months.
 You could literally spend a few days here so bring the RV or stay at one of the numerous cabins in the region.

 5. Rocky Fork State Park